Choosing a mattress

 Is lying for a few minutes on a mattress a guarantee that you will make a good choice?
 No, but not lying on a mattress at all is more likely to lead to choosing a wrong mattress.

-When laying on your back, your bottom and the middle of your back have to push in the mattress, and your head has to push in the pillow, all without causing pressure / pain to your bottom, lower back, middle of your back and neck; "middle of back" is about at nipple level, where the backbone is curved the most outward.
+When lying on your back, your bottom and the middle of your back have to push in the mattress, and your head and nape have to push in the pillow, all without causing pressure / pain to your bottom, lower back, middle of your back and neck; "middle of back" is about at nipple level, where the backbone is curved the most outward.

 You must use a pillow which fits both your body and the mattress that you are lying on.
 Try multiple pillows with the same mattress.

 If while you relax on a mattress you start to feel sleepy after a few minutes, the mattress is a good candidate for the final decision.